 02 of 05

 Probably one of the easiest to install is the Parking Target.
 This product comes with double-sided tape, but we all know that's not usually a long term solution for many things, so if you have unsealed concrete, or really want to make sure your target doesn't move, construction adhesive will do the trick.
 Pull your car into its safe spot, mark the spot on the floor where your front tire hits, back out, and adhere it to its new home.
 Pretty low-tech and simple, but works great.

 03 of 05

-There are plenty of versions of the garage stop sign available, many have mixed reviews.
-The upside of this one is there is no installation, just drop it in its place.
-The downside is, some reviewers say that they're unstable and they fall over, making them useless, but another possibility is user error.
+There are plenty of versions of the garage stop sign available, but many have mixed reviews.
+The upside of this one is there is no installation: just drop it in its place.
+The downside is, some reviewers say that they're unstable and they fall over, making them useless, but this may be caused by user error.
 Great product if you're in a rental home that doesn't allow things to be permanently attached to the ceiling or floor.

 04 of 05

 Laser Parking Assist